Free food pantry in American Canyon runs afoul of homeowner association rules

 Zuniga said her best option is to move the pantry behind a gate on the side of her house where it wouldn’t be seen from the street.
 But Zuniga and her family have pets and to keep them secure, so she’d need to build another section of fencing inside the gate.

 She doesn’t have the money for a fence, said Zuniga.
-She has some health issues, including a stroke.
+She has some health issues, including recovering from a stroke.
 Sometimes she relies on a wheelchair.
 “There’s days when I can barely walk.”

 Now she’s faced with shutting down the pantry until she can figure out how to get a new fence built, or perhaps find it a new location.